dPys/PyNets/docs/usage.rst

 2) ALL input image data should be skull-stripped, EXCEPT in the case that a binary brain mask image is also supplied via the `-m` flag.
 3) Image space matters.
-    a) fMRI: In the case of fMRI, inputs should be normalized to Montreal Neurological Institute (MNI) space.
+    a) fMRI: Inputs should be normalized to Montreal Neurological Institute (MNI) space.
 In functional BOLD imaging, normalization helps to stabilize the underlying connectivity time-series and thereby morphologically standardize functional connectome estimates for optimal discriminability of individual differences.
-    b) dMRI: In the case of dMRI, by contrast, inputs should be left in native diffusion/scanner space and NOT normalized using a T1w image or template.
+    b) dMRI: Inputs should be left in native diffusion/scanner space and NOT normalized using a T1w image or template.
 This is because tractography, upon which structural connectome estimates are based is most reliably performed in native space -- with limited resampling or geometric distortion of spatial information beyond that which is minimally needed in preprocessing (e.g. to correct for head motion or eddy currents).
 To nevertheless ensure comparability across individuals, PyNets will still perform normalization, but at a later stage in the connectome estimation process.
 That is, after reconstruction with tractography, resulting streamlines will be directly mapped into MNI-space via a rigid transformation of streamline points.
     c) T1w: Should be in native anatomical space, as it will be segmented (a native-space operation) and subsequently re-normalized to MNI-space automatically.